outmoded/hapijs.com/lib/tutorials/en_US/testing.md

     it('responds with 200', async () => {
         const res = await server.inject({
             method: 'get',
-            url: '/some/route'
+            url: '/'
         });
         expect(res.statusCode).to.equal(200);
     });
 });
 ```
+Here we are testing whether or not our `'GET'` route will respond with a `200` status code.
+We first call `describe()` to provide the structure of our test. `describe()` takes two parameters, a description of the test, and the function that will setup the test.

 Note that we call `init` rather than `start` to set up the server, which means that the server starts, but does not listen on a socket.
 After each test we call `stop` to cleanup and stop the server.

+The `it()` function is what will run our test. `it()` takes two parameters, a description of a successful test, and a function to run the test.

-You will note the use of `inject` on the server. `inject` uses [Shot](https://github.com/hapijs/shot) to `inject` a request directly into Hapi's route handler.
+You will note the use of `inject` on the server. `inject` uses [Shot](https://github.com/hapijs/shot) to `inject` a request directly into hapi's route handler.
 This is the magic which allows us to test HTTP methods.

 To run the tests, you can modify the `package.json` of your project to run your test runner: